-The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy.
-Staff will follow these procedures, as well as the procedures outlined in the school's Anti-Bullying Policy Policy, where relevant.
+The school's procedures for managing allegations of child-on-child abuse are outlined in the School Behaviour Policy/ Anti - Bullying Policy, where relevant.

-Grange Primary School, and the DSL will consider:
+Grange Primary School and the DSL will consider:

-- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff contextual safeguarding issues
+- the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident - the ages of the children involved - the development stages of the children involved - any power imbalance between the children - is the incident a one-off or a sustained pattern of abuse - are there ongoing risks to the victim, other children, school or college staff - contextual safeguarding issues.